M-J1nx/MatchMaking/README.md

-# Match Making
+# Unity Functions
 <br>

 ##  Introduce
-This repository represent example code of **match making** function in Unity.
-You can use this when you're making multiplay game.
+This repository represent example code of **various function** in Unity(Ex.
+Match making).
+You can use one of this codes when you're making game with Unity, C#.
-<br><br>

-## ✨ What is Match Making?
-Match making originally means the activity of arranging marriages or romantic relationships between people.
-However, we use the word 'match making' in game when we're connecting more than two people in same server so that players can interact each other in same game.
 <br><br>

 ## ✨ Environment